-- Any LERC for the asset passes through a LEAP that denies all traffic by default with explicit inbound and outbound access permissions defined, or equivalent method by which both inbound and outbound connections are confined to only those that the Responsible Entity deems necessary (e.g. IP addresses, ports, services) for scenarios representative of the Responsible Entity's sites having Low Impact BES Cyber Systems. - Dial-up Connectivity to a low impact BES Cyber System is set to dial out only (no autoanswer) to a preprogrammed number to deliver data.
+- Any LERC for the asset passes through a LEAP that denies all traffic by default with explicit inbound and outbound access permissions defined, or equivalent method by which both inbound and outbound connections are confined to only those that the Responsible Entity deems necessary (e.g., IP addresses, ports, or services) for scenarios representative of the Responsible Entity's sites having Low Impact BES Cyber Systems. - As shown in Reference Model 1 below, the low impact BES Cyber System has a host-based firewall that is controlling the inbound and outbound access.
+In this model, it is also possible that the host-based firewall could be on a non-BES Cyber Asset.
+The intent is that the host-based firewall controls the inbound and outbound access between the low impact BES Cyber System and the Cyber Asset in the business network. - As shown in Reference Model 5 below, a non-BES Cyber Asset has been placed between the low impact BES Cyber System on the substation network and the Cyber Asset in the business network.
+The expectation is that the non-BES Cyber Asset has provided a "protocol break" so that access to the low impact BES Cyber System is only from the non-BES Cyber Asset that is located within the asset containing the low impact BES Cyber System. - Dial-up Connectivity to a low impact BES Cyber System is set to dial out only (no auto\answer) to a preprogrammed number to deliver data.
 Incoming Dialup Connectivity is to a dialback modem, a modem that must be remotely controlled by the control center or control room, has some form of access control, or the low impact BES Cyber System has access control.